-For those seeking a warm jacket that can compress into a smaller pack, this actually isn't a bad choice.
-It'll keep you super warm in very cold weather and fit nicely into a tiny pack.
-With that claim though, we'd recommend purchasing a small stuff sack that you can put it into.
-While it fits nicely into the corners and crevices of a backpack, the material is quite springy, and you need something to keep it together, so it doesn't unfold and decompress.
+It'll keep you super warm in frigid weather and fits nicely into a tiny pack, though we'd recommend purchasing a small stuff sack that you can put it in.
+While it fits nicely into the corners and crevices of a backpack, the material is springy, and you may want something to keep it together, so it doesn't unfold and decompress.

 Comfort & Coziness

-While this jacket isn't fleecy or super-soft, it earns a really high comfort score for its overall feel when on.
+While this jacket isn't fleecy or super-soft, it earns a high comfort score for its overall feel.
 Wearing it is like crawling into a super puffy, comfortable sleeping bag.
-The overall coziness comes from the overall feel of the jacket and not fancy features.
-In fact, this jacket is quite simple in design.
+The coziness comes from the overall feel of the jacket and not any fancy features; in fact, it's quite simple in design.

-The hem of the jacket has a pull-string to keep warmth inside the coat and to prevent wind from coming in from the bottom.
+The hem has a pull-string to keep warmth inside the coat and prevent wind from coming in from the bottom.
 The elasticized cuffs are not particularly special, but long enough for the long-limbed and fits comfortably under or over a pair of gloves.

 The hood is also elasticized, but unfortunately does not have a pull cord at the back of the hood to offer a more specific fit, especially if you're wearing a helmet.
 The hood itself has quite a large volume, so its fit is less specific and offers a more versatile fit.

-The pockets are not fleece-lined or anything special, really.
-It has a pocket on the exterior chest and two handwarmer pockets, all of which are zippered.
-The chest pocket is quite small, but will still fit a smaller smartphone or snacks.
+The pockets are not fleece-lined or mega comfortable.
+There's a pocket on the exterior chest and two handwarmer pockets, all of which are zippered.
+The chest pocket is small, but will still fit a smaller smartphone or snacks.
 We had a little trouble reaching into it with bulkier gloves, but a thin pair shouldn't be a problem.
 The handwarmer pockets are spacious and offer a decent amount of storage too.
 There is no interior storage on this jacket.

 The Avant Featherless is unparalleled in performance when it comes to weather.
 We wore it during windy snowstorms, rain showers, and even sprayed it down with water to objectively see how the materials did in moisture.
 Of all the jackets tested in this review, it proves to be the most weather resistant.

-The thickness of the jacket coinciding with the 20-denier nylon exterior material makes it almost wind-proof.
-When testing this jacket on a day where winds reached 50 mph, we felt on a little chill through our base layer, fleece, and this jacket.
-Other jackets, on the other hand, felt much colder.
-The exterior material on both the outer and innermost part of the jacket cuts the wind, protecting the core to maintain warmth.
-Sandwiched in between, are baffled layers of insulation.
+The thickness and its 20-denier nylon exterior material are what makes it almost windproof.
+When testing on a day where winds reached 50 mph, we felt a little chill through our base layer, fleece, and this jacket.
+Other jackets, on the other hand, felt noticeably colder.
+The exterior material on both the outer and innermost part of the jacket cuts the wind, protecting the core to maintain warmth; sandwiched in between are baffled layers of insulation.
 Normally, the wind gets through the zipper and the stitching between these baffles.
 However, Marmot constructed it in a way that'll keep you well protected.

-During snowstorms, when the snow was heavy and wet, the Nylon offered great water resistance.
+During snowstorms, when the snow was heavy and wet, the Nylon offered excellent water resistance.
 While snowflakes stuck to the material, they quickly melted and wicked away from the moisture.
 We observed this same result while waiting out a couple of rainstorms.
 Just to be sure, we took this jacket and sprayed it down with water in our shower for about five minutes.
-After this period of time, it didn't absorb any water and stayed completely dry, which is pretty amazing.
-No other jacket showed this awesome level of performance in these tests.
-Overall, you can expect great weather resistance, which is why it earns such a high score in this category.
+After this period, it didn't absorb any water and stayed completely dry, which is pretty amazing.
+No other jacket showed this great level of performance in our tests.
+You can expect excellent weather resistance, which is why it earns such a high score in this category.

-This is not a breathable jacket.
-With its super thick layers and amazing weather resistance, it is built to keep heat in, not offload it.
-While the nylon exterior and insulation itself has breathable properties, the jacket as a whole will keep you quite warm.
+This is not an incredibly breathable jacket.
+With its super thick layers and exceptional weather resistance, it's built to keep heat in, not offload it.
+While the nylon exterior and insulation itself has breathable properties, the jacket as a whole will keep you warm.
 This is not the jacket if you're seeking something for winter running or cross-country skiing.
 You'll sweat quickly, and the jacket will keep that sweat close to your body.
 That said, it still offers good functionality for light aerobic work in very cold weather.

 Style & Fit

 As outdoor enthusiasts, we love the look that it offers, but it's not for everybody.
-This baffled jacket offers a traditional outdoorsy look, with the baffles being long and horizontal.
-It does offer a flattering seam-line that makes for a slimming effect.
+This baffled jacket offers a traditional outdoorsy look, and the baffles are long and horizontal.
+It does offer a flattering seam-line which makes for a slimming effect.
 This is one of our favorite stylish features.

-The material is quite shiny too, which our main testers like, but others that prefer a less technical look may not love.
-While it's not a jacket you'd choose for your first Tinder date in the city, it sure looks good for meeting friends at the bar or while hiking on the trail.
+The material is shiny, which our main testers like; others that prefer a less technical look may want to look elsewhere.
+While it's not a jacket you'd choose for your first date in the city, it sure looks good for meeting friends at the bar or while hiking on the trail.

-The fit of this jacket is a little specific.
+The fit is specific.
 Our main tester is about 145 pounds and 5'6.
 She wears a size small, which fit nicely throughout the arms and body.
 The length of the arms didn't provide any additional length, and the hemline was just around her hips.
-The only caveat is this jacket is super tight in the armpits and doesn't offer a ton of width across the back of the jacket.
+The only caveat is this jacket is tight in the armpits and doesn't offer a ton of width across the back of the jacket.

-If you're broad-shouldered, we'd recommend trying this on or ordering a larger size to ensure that it'll offer the fit you need.
-While this is our observation, several online reviews verify this fit issue is quite real.
-If Marmot made this a little wider through the back and less tight in the armpits, it'd be far more comfortable with a more versatile fit overall.
+If you're broad-shouldered, we'd recommend trying this on or ordering a larger size.
+While this is our observation, several online reviews verify this fit issue is real.
+If Marmot made this jacket a little wider through the back and less tight in the armpits, it would have a far more versatile fit.

-The price is right on this jacket!
-Offered at a lower price than most in this review, it has many great qualities.
-It is wonderfully warm and comfortable, with a fit best for those with shoulders and backs that aren't as broad.
+The price is right and it has many great qualities.
+It's wonderfully warm and comfortable, with a fit best for those with shoulders and backs that aren't as broad.
 If you need a jacket that'll keep you warm in the winter or will suffice as a belay jacket in some questionable weather, this is a fantastic option to consider.
-Its Top Pick status tells you that it's one of our favorites.

 The Marmot Avant Featherless is a warm insulated jacket that looks and performs just like a down jacket.
-Claimed to keep you just as warm as a 700-fill down coat, it offers awesome warmth and weather protection in the winter.
-Since it's not that breathable and has a specific fit, it is best for women seeking a jacket for standing warmth or while hiking in super cold conditions.
+Claimed to keep you just as warm as a 700-fill down coat, it offers remarkable warmth and weather protection.
+Since it's not that breathable and has a specific fit, it's best for women seeking a jacket for standing warmth or while hiking in super cold conditions.

 — Amber King